lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ## Step: Add your code into the python file.
 Note: because this is for AWS lambda, it will need all the code for a python-aws-lambda.
-The hello-world sample is very minimal.
-When you do this for the first time it is advisable to use a simple hello-world printing program, and gradually repeat the whole process using less-simple python programs: e.g.
+This sample is very minimal.
+When you do this for the very first time, it is advisable to use a simple "hello-world" printing program.
+Then gradually carry out the whole process using less-simple python programs: e.g.
-- 1st: print hello world
+- 1st: print: "hello world"
 - 2nd: use some kind of pip requirements (e.g. a date-time printout)
-- 3rd: do an actual machine learning docker with sklearn or TFlite and a premade simple model (but still that just prints out so you can test the docker easily)
+- 3rd: upload and deploy a machine learning docker with sklearn or TFlite and a premade simple model (but still that just prints out so you can test the docker easily) BUT with a default output NOT taking input (because this can be tested entirely within cloud9)
+- 4th: Add user input to a machine learning model deployment (must be tested using AWS-Lambda)
 - etc.

 #### Note: make sure the 'app' folder(directory) in the GUI is selected to show what is inside, or you will not see what is inside.